Minarai 4 B: GUIDED INTERACTION

 Always followup with a note to your client and the host or hostess of any event that you may have attended together, thanking them for a lovely evening and commenting on the excellent work that went into making the event a huge success.
 Always mention that you are an Amatsu Okiya Maiko or Geisha and the hopes that they will consider our okiya for geisha representation at future events.

-1. Buy materials needed for your Maiko role - correct hairstyle, makeup, kimono, shoes PLEASE take an older sister with you - or Okaasan - very expensive to you if you get the wrong thing!
+1. Buy or research materials needed for your Maiko role - correct hairstyle, makeup, kimono, shoes PLEASE take an older sister with you - or Okaasan - very expensive to you if you get the wrong thing!
 Remember no obi that is tied in front, no more than two sticks in your hair, look for skin options that have the right lipstick.

 "Communication between men and women" from http://www.wiu.edu/users/scw105/men_women.htm